just-buildsystem/justbuild/doc/concepts/profiling.md

       answer questions like "Which input files precisely are the ones that change frequently?" and "Are those header files even used for that particular compilation step?".
-In case of tests, the collected outputs can be used to compare succesfull and failing runs of a flaky test.
+In case of tests, the collected outputs can be used to compare successful and failing runs of a flaky test.
     - Wether the action was cached.
     - For non-cached actions, the duration of the action, as